David Platt: Pune City

 On 27 May 2015, Platt was announced as the head coach of FC Pune City of the Indian Super League.
 After one season, Platt was confirmed to not be returning to the Indian club for 2016.

 Palermo

-On 3 December 2018, he was appointed as a club consultant for U.S. Città di Palermo of Italy's Serie B following the club takeover by an English group.
+On 3 December 2018, he was appointed as a club consultant for U.S. Città di Palermo of Italy's Serie B following the club takeover by the City Football Group (CFG).

 Personal life

 Platt is fluent in Italian owing to his time playing there.

-He is married to Rachel and has a son, Charlie, who was born in 2006.
+He is married to Rachel, with whom he had a son in 2006.

 In 1993, he shared the cover of FIFA International Soccer with Piotr Świerczewski, in the first game in this videogame series.